Lennart05/toponym/README.md

 As the data frame shows, there are many suffixes almost only appearing in Flanders but the limitation to three characters could cut the actual suffixes off.
-For example, let’s take a closer look at “-aat” which is the second most frequent in total:
+For example, let’s take a closer look at “-aat” which is the second most frequent ending in total:

 ``` r
 top("aat$", "BE")